gvikei/CS373-Endangered-Animals/PITCHME.md

 - When a filter button is clicked, the list of choices should be scrollable.
 - Improve search functionality:
   * If no results are found, need to display "No results found", instead of a blank page
-  * Improve search functionality:
-    * Switch current tab to the tab with the result
   * Improve highlighting to be more comprehensive.

 ---